Indonesia’s Yogyakarta Temples: A History and Travel Guide

 1. Borobudur Temple: The Largest Buddhist Monument in the World

-Borobudur Temple is Indonesia’s most famous temple and the largest Buddhist monument in the world.
-Built in the 9th century during the Sailendra Dynasty, this UNESCO World Heritage Site is a masterpiece of architecture and spiritual symbolism.
+Borobudur Temple is Indonesia’s most famous temple and the largest Buddhist temple in the world.
+The temple was built in the 9th century during the Sailendra Dynasty.
+This UNESCO World Heritage Site is a masterpiece of architecture and spiritual symbolism.

 Why Visit Borobudur?